matteodelabre/saxophone/README.md

 This is free and open source software.
 All contributions (even small ones) are welcome.
 [Check out the contribution guide to get started!](CONTRIBUTING.md)

+Thanks to:

-Thanks to [Norman Rzepka](https://github.com/normanrz) for implementing the streaming API and the check for opening and closing tags mismatch.
+* [Norman Rzepka](https://github.com/normanrz) for implementing the streaming API and the check for opening and closing tags mismatch.
+* [winston01](https://github.com/winston01) for spotting and fixing an error in the parser when a tag sits astride two chunks.

 ## License